NOFO

 There is a focus on cost control and financial follow-up, and reports on both finances and NOFO’s preparedness capacity are reported at board meetings.

-There has been a good dialog with NOFO’s administration and the Board of Directors, and NOFO has delivered satisfactorily within the given framework and the Board’s expectations.
+There has been good communication with NOFO’s administration and board, and NOFO has performed satisfactorily within the given framework and in line with the board’s expectations.

 1. Executive summary